Blister Prevention 101: How to Avoid or Treat a Blister

 Your toes should have just enough room to wiggle freely inside the toe box, while the heel should feel snug enough to prevent it from rising while you walk.
 Your forefoot should also rest against the tongue of the shoe without seams or laces digging in.

-If your boots are a fraction on the large side, a pair of beefier insoles might provide the added volume needed for a snugger fit.
+If your hiking shoes are a fraction on the large side, a pair of beefier insoles might provide the added volume needed for a snugger fit.
 Likewise, if your boots are a little tight, swapping out the manufacturer’s insole for a slimmer version might give you the millimeter or two needed to reduce pressure in the toes, forefoot, and heel.

-Break In Your Boots
+Break In Your Hiking Boots

 Hiking boots or shoes are usually a fraction on the stiff side when newly purchased.
 This is particularly true of leather boots and three-season or four-season boots.